Summary of how we use your data

-This policy describes how the Trustees of The Football Association Benevolent Fund (also referred to as the "Trustees ", "we" or "us"), County FAs the Advisory Group and The FA will make use of your data when you submit an application for a grant from The FA Benevolent Fund.
+This policy describes how the Trustees, County FAs the Advisory Group and The FA will make use of your data when you submit an application for a grant from The Fund.

 It also describes your data protection rights, including a right to object to some of the processing which the Trustees, County FAs, the Advisory Group and The FA carry out.
 More information about your rights, and how to exercise them, is set out in the “What rights do I have?” section.